Category: Transcript

 -

 Check out the episode: You can find the shownotes through this link.
-Are you interested in new forms of governance?
-Our debate today works with the article titled The Honduran ZEDE Law, from ideation to action from 2021, by Jeffrey Mason, Carl Peterson, and Daniela Ivette Cano, published in the Journal of Special Jurisdictions.
-This…
+Are you interested in how regulations influence housing affordability?
+Our debate today works with the article titled The effect of housing supply regulation on housing affordability: A review from 2020, by Raven Molloy, published in Regional Science and Urban Economics journal.
+This is…

 -

 Check out the episode: You can find the shownotes through this link.
-Are you interested in floating cities and communities?
-Our debate today works with the article titled Potential of floating urban development for coastal cities: Analysis of flood risk and population growth from 2019, by B. Dal Bo Zanon, B. Roeffen, K. M. Czapiewska…
+Are you interested in the opportunities with floating cities?
+Our debate today works with the book chapter titled Self-organized collective action in the floating island project from 2019, by Nathalie Mezza-Garcia, part of the book titled Nonviolent Political Economy.
+This is a great…

 -